uplifting-dynamics/Utkarsh-1/README.md

 # Utkarsh-1
-This is m,y fist Git repository
+This is my fist Git repository
+Author- Utkarsh Dixit